eoscanada/eos-bios/README.md

   launcher would have that key.. well it would have been published.. so anyone really would have access to that (!!).

+* Only download the IPFS refs from the top X that can take the decision.. so we're not slowed down by some who never push their files.

+* p2p chain validation.. should wait until the `target_p2p_address` is reachable..  not fail right away.. and retry.

+* Insert a `nil` eos.Action in the `Actions()` to split the transactions.. so that Transfer and NewAccount are not in the same.

 Role       Seed Account  Target Acct   Weight  Contents          Launch block (local time)
 ----       ------------  -----------   ------  ----------------  ------------